fastforwardlabs/continuous-monitoring/README.md

 This AMP was developed against Python 3.6.
 There are two ways to launch the project on CML:

 1. **From Prototype Catalog** - Navigate to the AMPs tab on a CML workspace, select the "Continuous Model Monitoring" tile, click "Launch as Project", click "Configure Project"
-2. **As an AMP** - In a CML workspace, click "New Project", add a Project Name, select "ML Prototype" as the Initial Setup option, copy in this repo URL, click "Create Project", click "Configure Project"
+2. **As an AMP** - In a CML workspace, click "New Project", add a Project Name, select "AMPs" as the Initial Setup option, copy in this repo URL, click "Create Project", click "Configure Project"